 Another essential aspect pushing synthetic leather adoption is its lower manufacturing cost.
 Synthetic leather is less expensive than natural leather, and the manufacturing process is also more straightforward.
 This has resulted in increasing investment in synthetic leather, which will assist in market penetration.
 Natural leather manufacturing activities, particularly tanning, pollute the surrounding environment.
 Another key factor contributing to the shift in demand for synthetic leather is the cost.
 Environmental legislation and government regulations have played a role in increasing demand for synthetic leather.

-Thus, the variables mentioned above are likely to drive the demand for synthetic leather over the forecast period.
+Thus, the variables mentioned above are likely to drive the synthetic leather market demand over the forecast period.

 Due to increased demand from emerging nations, the footwear sector has seen significant growth in recent years.
 However, consumer spending in the United States and several European countries have slowed marginally due to the global recession.
 China, India, South Korea, Vietnam, Thailand, and other South Asian countries have all expressed great interest.
 This is likely to impact the demand for synthetic leather in Asia significantly.